Nene Vera-Perez: Early life

 Azucena "Nene" Vera was born on May 22, 1917, in Camalig, Albay to José O. Vera and Dolores Honrado.

 Vera attended the University of Santo Tomas prior to the onset of World War II and pursued a degree in chemistry.

 Career

 Her father José O. Vera would entrust Sampaguita Pictures to her husband Jose Roxas Perez in the 1950s.
 She would help her husband manage the production studio.
 Under her husband's watch the studio produced 300 films.
 In 1980, Vera would take over as Sampaguita's president after the death of her mother.
 The studio helped produced actresses such as Gloria Romero, Susan Roces, Amalia Fuentes, and Gina Pareño.

 Death

 Vera-Perez died on May 14, 2014, at St. Luke's Medical Center in Quezon City due to pneumonia.

 Personal life

 Vera-Perez was married to Jose Roxas Perez.
 They first met when both were students at the University of Santo Tomas.
 Perez was a medicine student They had seven children.
-They got married December 10, 1941, amidst World War II and two days after the Pearl Harbor bombing.
+They got married December 10, 1941, amidst World War II and two days after the Japanese invasion of the Philippines.